Back to All Events

 4:30 PM

-When learning to fly, we are taught how to work the charts and the math to figure the weight and balance, but there is far too little information in the primary sources as to why this is important.
-John emphasizes “when we don’t understand the ‘why’, we then tend to devalue the need for the process.
-John Swedburg has been an active flight instructor since 1974.
-In 2014 he retired from full time flight instruction at the commercial pilot flight training program at Big Bend Community College.
-John continues to share his love of aviation and teaching at various education events including managing and presenting at the Northwest Aviation Career Forum each year.
-John holds an ATP SMEL, a Commercial SES; CFI-ASME&I, A&IGI; and 107 Remote Pilot.
-He has over 16,000 hours of instruction given, and has taught in 58 FIRCs in the Seattle area.
-His aviation career has included responsibilities as a flight instructor, ground instructor, chief flight instructor, Aviation Division Chairman, Airman Certification Representative, Aviation Safety Counselor, and FAASTeam representative.
+When learning to fly, pilots are taught how to use charts and calculations to determine weight and balance, yet primary training sources often fall short in explaining why this process is so critical.
+John Swedburg emphasizes that when pilots don’t understand the “why,” they tend to undervalue the process itself.
+Drawing on decades of instructional experience, this presentation connects theory to real-world operational safety.
+John Swedburg has been an active flight instructor since 1974 and retired in 2014 from full-time instruction at the commercial pilot training program at Big Bend Community College.
+He continues to share his passion for aviation through education events, including managing and presenting annually at the Northwest Aviation Career Forum.
+John holds an ATP (SMEL), Commercial Pilot (SES), CFI-A/SME/I, Advanced and Instrument Ground Instructor certificates, and a Part 107 Remote Pilot certificate.
+He has provided more than 16,000 hours of flight instruction, taught in 58 FIRCs in the Seattle area, and served in roles including Chief Flight Instructor, Aviation Division Chairman, Airman Certification Representative, Aviation Safety Counselor, and FAASTeam Representative.

 SUNDAY: